Could you describe exactly what it is that a medical doctor is doing at PMI?

 One of the key principles in GCP and related guidelines is that the safety of study participants must be ensured.
 These guidelines form the basis for the processes we apply in our studies to ensure the rights and well-being of study subjects are protected.
 One essential part is that our clinical studies are all conducted under continuous medical oversight under the responsibility of a trained and board-registered physician in the role of the Principal Investigator (PI).

 The PI is responsible for managing and documenting potential adverse events (expected or unexpected medical effects during the cause of the study) which may or may not be associated with the product being tested.
 In this context, as a sponsor of the research, we are responsible for what happens during a study, and so we may provide opinions or suggestions, but ultimately we must defer to the PI’s medical judgement.
-The sponsor can never overwrite the PIs evaluation of a study subjects’ medical condition.
+The sponsor can never overwrite the PI's evaluation of the medical condition of the study subjects.

 One such situation illustrating this relationship between PMI and the PI occurred in a 2013 clinical study.
 During the study, a few participants produced an excessive quantity of urine in a 24-hour period, which is quite uncommon.
 The subjects confirmed drinking increased amounts of water during each of the study days, all medical tests came back normal and the study subjects did not show any signs of medical concern.
 Therefore the PI considered these events initially not to be adverse events.
 As the recorded urine volumes were unusual, PMI as the sponsor and following GCP initiated an investigation to understand the underlying cause of these cases.